-With Google Calendar you can give another user access to your calendar, possibly including the ability to schedule and edit events.
-For example, a manager typically wants to grant calendar access to his or her administrative assistant.
+With Google Calendar, you can give another user access to your calendar, including the ability to schedule and edit events.
+For example, a manager might want to grant calendar access an administrative assistant.

 - Sign in to your calendar at http://calendar.google.com/a/your_domain.com.

-After you've delegated your calendar, your delegate can sign in to their calendar and manage your calendar.
-For example, your delegate can follow these steps to create a new event on your calendar:
+After you delegate your calendar, your delegate can sign in to their calendar and manage it.
+For example, your delegate can follow these steps to create an event on your calendar:

-- Verify that the delegated calendar shows up in the My Calendars list.
+- Verify that the delegated calendar shows up in the delegate's My Calendars list.

-- In the drop-down list by the delegated calendar, select Create a new event on this calendar.
+- Select Create a new event on this calendar.

 Suppose a user named Carol delegates her calendar to her administrative assistant named Jim and Jim creates an event on Carol's calendar.